-Social phobia is usually treated with medication and psychotherapy.
-At Promises, master’s level therapists use cognitive behavioral therapy and other approaches to help clients develop skills to cope with feelings of fear and worry.
+Social phobia is usually treated with anxiety medication and psychotherapy.
+Beta blockers are sometimes prescribed off-label for their effectiveness in treating the physical symptoms of anxiety.
+Many mental health professionals use cognitive behavioral therapy and other approaches to help clients develop skills to cope with feelings of fear and worry.
 Clients also benefit from social skills training, confidence building activities, and relaxation techniques, such as acupuncture and meditation.
-No longer enslaved by their fears and worries, our clients are free to live up to their potential and rediscover passion for life.

 Reclaim Your Life

 If you’re plagued with social phobia or other anxiety disorders, life may feel like a constant struggle.
 At Promises, we’ll help you manage your symptoms, learn healthy coping skills and create the life you’ve always imagined.
 Call us today for a free, confidential consultation: 17135283709.

 To learn more about Social Phobia Treatment, call 17135283709